sia-steve/Slate/source/index.html.md

 ### Path Parameters

-`*siapath`
+***siapath***
-// Location where the file will reside in the renter on the network.
+Location where the file will reside in the renter on the network.
 The path must be non-empty, may not include any path traversal strings ("./", "../"), and may not begin with a forward-slash character.

 ### Query String Parameters

-`datapieces // int`
+**datapieces** | int
-// The number of data pieces to use when erasure coding the file.
+The number of data pieces to use when erasure coding the file.

-`paritypieces // int`
+**paritypieces** | int
-// The number of parity pieces to use when erasure coding the file.
+The number of parity pieces to use when erasure coding the file.
 Total redundancy of the file is (datapieces+paritypieces)/datapieces.

-`source // string - a filepath`
+**source** | string - a filepath
-// Location on disk of the file being uploaded.
+Location on disk of the file being uploaded.

 ### Response